How to Mirror an iPhone with a Chromecast

-First Choice – Replica App
+Our First Choice – Replica App

 - Connect both of your devices to the same Wi-Fi network.

-- Launch the Replica app from your phone.
+- Launch Replica from your phone.

-- Find your Chromecast device from the list of devices displayed then tap on the desired device to connect to Chromecast.
+- Find your Chromecast device from the list of devices displayed, then tap on the desired device to connect to Chromecast.

-- Tap on the start Broadcast option.
+- Tap on the Start Broadcast option.

 Are there issues?
 As with any third-party app, you can expect some inconsistency in performance.
 Older iPhones might have a more difficult time handling the screen mirroring process.
-It’s also possible that if you do not properly configure your Chromecast, by following the on-screen prompts and ID-ing the device, that the Replica app won’t display it on the list of available devices.
+It’s also possible that if you do not properly configure your Chromecast, by following the on-screen prompts and ID-ing the device, the Replica app won’t display it on the list of available devices.

 Alternative – Screen Mirror for Chrome Cast